March flew by, and it’s time to set up April, so welcome to another Plan With Me post where we’ll be creating an April Bullet Journal Setup.

 Who doesn’t like playing games?
 So why not bring your love for them to your journal.

 I remember when I first time went to Japan and saw everyone with their Nintendos.
-It completely blew my mind how many awesome games they had and how cute were the accessories!
+It completely blew my mind how many awesome games they had and how cute the accessories were!
 I never looked back.

-Love this another take to the game theme with pokemons.
+Love this another take on the game theme with pokemons.
 Julia always has the most beautiful themes and drawings.

 Sakura is a great theme for any spring month.